-ISDA has been working with its counsel and a small discussion group of members to understand the implications for OTC derivatives contracts of the exit by a member state from the Eurozone, and to consider the steps that ISDA could take to help OTC derivatives market participants prepare for such a contingency.
+Back in 2012 ISDA worked with its counsel and a small discussion group of members to understand the implications for OTC derivatives contracts of the exit by a member state from the Eurozone, and to consider the steps that ISDA could take to help OTC derivatives market participants prepare for such a contingency.
 ISDA continues to believe that such an exit is unlikely, but since its effects could be significant, it is prudent to prepare for it.

-Views on the potential risks and solutions are evolving, and ISDA's work is ongoing.
+Views on the potential risks and solutions are still evolving, and ISDA's work remains ongoing.
 We wish to provide members with an update on ISDA's contingency planning activities, along with some practical suggestions.

-Several law firms have produced bulletins on these issues for their clients, and ISDA has made some of these available on its website:
+In 2011/2012, several law firms produced bulletins on these issues for their clients, and ISDA made some of these available on its website: